zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

     ![The TODO #4 block is highlighted within the PolicyDocsFunction.cs code.](media/vs-policydocsfunction-cs-todo-4.png "PolicyDocsFunction.cs")

 5. Update the code in the block to retrieve the `PolicyStorageUrl` and `PolicyStorageSas` values from the environment variables you added above.
-The completed code will look like the following:
+The completed code should look like the following:

     ```csharp
     var containerUri = Environment.GetEnvironmentVariable("PolicyStorageUrl");
     var sasToken = Environment.GetEnvironmentVariable("PolicyStorageSas");
     ```

+    > **Note**: When the API is deployed to an Azure API App, `Environment.GetEnvironmentVariables()` looks for the specified values in the configured application settings.

 6. Save `PolicyDocsFunction.cs`.

 7. Take a moment to review the code in the Function, and understand how it functions.
-It uses an `HttpTrigger`, which means the function will execute whenever it receives an Http request.
+It uses an `HttpTrigger`, which means the function executes whenever it receives an Http request.
 You added configuration to restrict the Http requests to only `GET` requests, and the requests must be in format `https://<function-name>.azurewebsites.net/policies/{policyHolder}/{policyName}` for the Function App to route the request to the `PolicyDocs` function.
 Within the function, an Http request is being made to your Storage account `policy` container URL to retrieve the PDF document for the specified policy holder and policy number.
 That is then returned to the browser as a PDF attachment.

 8. Your Function App is now fully configured to retrieve parameterized values and then retrieve documents from the `policies` container in your Storage account.

 ### Task 4: Test the function locally

-In this task, you will run your Function locally through the Visual Studio debugger, to verify that it is properly configured and able to retrieve documents from the `policy` container in your Storage account.
+In this task, you run your Function locally through the Visual Studio debugger, to verify that it is properly configured and able to retrieve documents from the `policy` container in your Storage account.

 > **IMPORTANT**: Internet Explorer on Windows Server 2008 R2 does not include functionality to open PDF documents.
-To view the downloaded policy documents in this task, you will need to [download and install the Chrome browser](http://localhost:7071/api/policies/Acevedo/ACE5605VZZ2ACQ) on your LabVM.
+To view the downloaded policy documents in this task, you need to [download and install the Chrome browser](https://www.google.com/chrome/) on your LabVM.

 1. In the Visual Studio Solution Explorer, right-click the `Contoso.FunctionApp` project, and then select **Debug** and **Start new instance**.